LLNL/sundials/doc/superbuild/source/developers/testing/CI.rst

 We also maintain two containers for the {int32, double} pair that are built automatically (in a GitHub action) every week against the latest Spack develop commit.
-This allows us to test against the latest versions of dependencies reguarly and detect interface breakages.
+This allows us to test against the latest versions of dependencies regularly and detect interface breakages.

 GitLab CI Testing